Explore the resource Helsinki in DBpedia by opening the URI that identifies

 Give a triple that tells that DBpedia Helsinki is the same thing (owl:sameAs)

-so you can return either one.
+so you can return anyone of those.

 Give the triple as it is described in the downloaded